nedtaylor/athena/README.md

 The library is set up to work with the Fortran Package Manager (fpm).

-With gfortran, the following command in the repository main directory:
+Run the following command in the repository main directory:
 ```
   fpm build --profile release
 ```